 shall not so vest or be so acquired.

-(3) In subsection (2) “relevant date” means the termination date unless the portion of land in question is surrendered to the State under clause 15(5) of the Agreement in which case “relevant date” means, in relation only to that portion of land, the date on which that surrender takes effect.
+(3) In subsection (2) relevant date means the termination date unless the portion of land in question is surrendered to the State under clause 15(5) of the Agreement in which case relevant date means, in relation only to that portion of land, the date on which that surrender takes effect.

 (4) Any right, title, interest, benefit or entitlement that is held —